Baby Ecology book is here! Learn more

 - Thin cotton terry towel.

 - Bamboo terry towel.
-This is my favourite - so soft and stretchy.
+This is my favorite: so soft and stretchy.

 - Flannel.
 You can purchase flannel fabric in fun prints or consider an economical option: flannel receiving blankets.
 Second-hand receiving blankets are great for this project.